JuanFelipeAM/JuanFelipeAM.github.io/_pages/cv.md

 ## Profile

 Ph.D. candidate in Mathematics (expected 2026) specializing in representation theory, Hopf algebras, and tensor categories.
-Interested in postdoctoral positions that combine advanced research in algebraic structures with substantial teaching.
 Current research focuses on generalizing classical representation-theoretic results (such as Gabriel’s theorem) to the setting of tensor categories.

 ---